MicrosoftDocs/fabric-docs/docs/admin/fabric-switch.md

 In both cases, you can use security groups to provide Microsoft Fabric access to a specified list of users.

 >[!Tip]
->Microsoft Fabric will be turned on for all Power BI users on 1 July 2023.
+>Unless an admin makes changes to the Microsoft Fabric admin switch settings, Microsoft Fabric will be turned on for all Power BI users on 1 July 2023.

 ## Prerequisites